 What is a Resume Cover Page?

-A resume cover page is going to make just as much as an impression as your resume and so you need to know what a covering page should say.
-So let’s dive into what it takes to mod up your job application with a resume cover page that’ll knock the socks off hiring managers.
+Your cover page for a resume must make just as much of an impression as your resume.
+So, you need to know what a covering page should say.
+Let’s dive into what it takes to mod up your job application with a resume cover page that’ll knock the socks off hiring managers.

 Read more: How to Write a Cover Letter

-You’ve hooked the hiring manager, don’t let go!
+Your cover page for a resume hooked the hiring manager, don’t let them go!
 Emphasize how your expertise and career skills are just what the doctor ordered for their company pains.

-Pro Tip: Sending your cover page as an email?
-The formatting of an email cover letter is a little simpler and you can leave out the addresses from the top and just start from the salutation.
+Pro Tip: Sending your resume cover page as an email?
+The formatting of an email cover letter is a little simpler, and you can leave out the addresses from the top and just start from the salutation.

 Read more: What to Put in a Cover Letter

-`Now that you know what you’re writing, you can turn your attention to the formatting.
-Your resume cover page needs to be just as stylish and professional as your resume, after all, they work best as a team.
+Now that you know what a resume cover sheet is, you can turn your attention to the formatting.
+Your resume cover page needs to be just as stylish and professional as your resume.
+After all, they work best as a team.

 Here are the best tips on how to format your resume cover sheet: